 We had an army theme, so we found two different army posters.
 We glued one poster to a piece of yellow bristol board and the other to a piece of red bristol board (those colors are easier to find than green and blue, especially outdoors).
 We then cut each of the posters up into about 24 pieces and hid them everywhere, including in the trees.
 We made sure that every piece could be reached without climbing.
 (Note: be sure to cut both puzzles into the same number of pieces)

 We divided the kids into two teams, told each team what color pieces they were looking for and the hunt began.
 The first team to get their puzzle together won!

 Be sure to tell your teams not to touch the puzzle pieces from their opposing team(s).
 Also, instruct them to ignore any puzzle pieces they see that belong to the other team(s) or they will be unknowingly helping their opponents.

 This game can be played indoors or outdoors with any number of teams, however, you will need to use a different color backing for each team.

 Puzzle pieces can be cut in squares, triangles, a combination, or even jigsaw pieces if you have the patience.
 My assistant was kind enough to draw out the knobs for our jigsaw pieces using a small cup.
 Thank you Sarah!

-Variation: Purchase a couple of pre-made jigsaw puzzles and put them together with their back (blank) sides facing up.
+Purchase a couple of pre-made jigsaw puzzles (with larger pieces) and put them together with their back (blank) sides facing up.
 Paint the back of one red, the back of the another yellow, and so on, depending on how many teams you have.
-When the paint has dried take the pices apart and hide them.
+When the paint has dried take the pieces apart and hide them.